ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 }
 ```

 That portion that says, `NodeID-5mb46qkSBj81k9g9e4VFjGGSbaaSLFRzD` is the NodeID, the entire thing.
 We will need this id in the later section when calling [addValidator](#add-a-validator).

 :::info

-With more data on Fuji testnet, it may take a while to bootstrap Fuji Testnet from scratch.
-You can use [State-Sync](../nodes/maintain/chain-config-flags.md#state-sync-enabled-boolean) to shorten the time for bootstrapping.
+With more data on Fuji Testnet, it may take a while to bootstrap Fuji Testnet from scratch.
+You can
+use [State-Sync](../nodes/maintain/chain-config-flags.md#state-sync-enabled-boolean) to shorten the
+time for bootstrapping.

 :::